scionproto/scion/doc/cryptography/interactions.rst

 .. note::

    The wire formats of the queries and responses below are not specified here.
-   They are defined by the SCION control-plane specification; see `Distribution of Cryptographic Material
+   They are defined by the SCION control plane specification; see `Distribution of Cryptographic Material
    <https://scionassociation.github.io/scion-cp_I-D/draft-dekater-scion-controlplane.html#name-distribution-of-cryptograph>`_.